 All qualifications must be strictly job-related.
 All descriptions of the position in advertisements or announcements must include the minimum or required qualifications.
-If preferred qualifications are included, there should be wording indicating which qualifications are required and which are preferred.
-Consider if adjectives used may discourage a specific gender from applying.
+If preferred qualifications are included, there should be wording indicating which qualifications are required and which are preferred. (note Section E for positions that may include visa sponsorship) Consider if adjectives used may discourage a specific gender from applying.

 Education requirements should be clearly defined, including whether ABD candidates will be considered.
 If possible, it is best to be flexible about arbitrary numeric measures such as years of service -- this may exclude otherwise qualified candidates.